-Those agencies and officials provided with copies shall report their comments on compliance to the Planning Board not later than the time of the Planning Board's review meeting.
-Notice of the proposals to be reviewed shall be published in a local newspaper at least seven days prior to the date of review, and shall be posted conspicuously on the premises.
+Those agencies and officials provided with copies shall report their comments on compliance to the Planning Board not later than the time of the Planning Board's public hearing.
+Failure of these agencies and officials to provide a report to the Planning Board for consideration at the public hearing shall constitute their approval of the project.